kataw/kataw/test/__snapshot__/parser/statements/block/gen/block_with_invalid_array/function_xx0028async_x_await_yx0029_x007b.md

 ✖ ',' expected - start: 26, end: 28
 ✖ ',' expected - start: 35, end: 37
 ✖ The parser expected to find a '}' to match the '{' token here - start: 40, end: 40
+✖ The parser expected to find a '}' to match the '{' token here - start: 40, end: 40

 ```